 Documentation of the WE1S manifest schema version 1.0 is available at https://github.com/whatevery1says/manifest/blob/master/we1s-manifest-schema-1.1.md.

-For WE1S’s preliminary scoping study of U.S. Congress, White House, and selected state documents related to the humanities, see 4Humanities.org, “What U.S. Politicians Say About the Humanities--A Data Set and Analysis.”
+For WE1S’s preliminary scoping study of U.S. Congress, White House, and selected state documents related to the humanities, see 4Humanities.org, “What U.S. Politicians Say About the Humanities―A Data Set and Analysis.”

 An example is the 2013 report titled The Heart of the Matter from the American Academy of Arts & Sciences’ Commission on the Humanities and Social Sciences.
 For WE1S’s topic-model study of this document, see 4Humanites.org, “The Heart of the Matter Topic-Modeled (A Preliminary Experiment).”